 These are the main goals of the tailored programs offered at The Banyans Health and Wellness Residence.
 Together with psychiatrists, counselors and psychologists, guests are able to work through a variety of underlying challenges and misconceptions that are limiting their ability to access the fullness of life.
-Guests partner with exercise physiologists, personal trainers and nutritionists to improve their physical wellness, including a diet and exercise program.
+Guests partner with exercise physiologists, personal trainers and nutritionists to improve their physical wellness, including a diet and program.
 Onsite chefs, registered nurses, and wellness coaches also help you along your journey to make sure you achieve effective, long lasting results.

 The medically supported program at The Banyans is a comprehensive, integrated approach to health and wellness that equips people with the skills they need to overcome their drug addiction and co-occurring conditions.
 If you think that a program like ours would benefit yourself or someone you care about, please do not hesitate to engage in a private, confidential discussion with The Banyans Health and Wellness Residence on +61 1300 BANYAN (1300 226 926) or complete an online form below.

 [i] Lipari, R. and Bush, D. (2015).
 Substance Use and Substance Use Disorder by Industry. [online] Samhsa.gov.
 Available at: https://www.samhsa.gov/data/sites/default/files/report_1959/ShortReport-1959.html [Accessed 19 Feb.
 2018].